-- 6.4.35 That notwithstanding policy 6.4.31, within Wellhead Protection Areas A, B, C and D, new land uses which involve the storage, manufacture of materials or uses detailed in 6.4.31 are prohibited. - 6.4.36 That in the 0-to-2 year time of travel zone, new storage of animal manure, undertaking of animal agriculture and the storage of agricultural equipment for other than personal or family use, is prohibited. - 6.4.37 To assist local municipalities in the review and approval of site management and contingency plans as required by the Oak Ridges Moraine Conservation Plan to ensure that land uses do not pose a significant threat to Regional wells.
+6.4.35 That notwithstanding policy 6.4.31, within Wellhead Protection Areas, new land uses which involve the storage, manufacture of materials or uses detailed in 6.4.31 are prohibited where they pose a significant drinking water threat, in accordance with the requirements of the CTC and SGBLS Source Protection Plans.

+6.4.36 That in WHPA-A, the 0-to-2 year time of travel zone, or IPZ-1 as shown on Map 6, new storage of animal manure, undertaking of animal agriculture and the storage of agricultural equipment for other than personal or family use, is prohibited.

+6.4.37 To assist local municipalities in the review and approval of site management and contingency plans as required by the Oak Ridges Moraine Conservation Plan to ensure that land uses do not pose a significant threat to Regional wells.

+6.5 STORMWATER MANAGEMENT